1. Home: Explore careers

 Day-to-day tasks

-• start legal processes if debts are not paid within an agreed time
+• start legal proceedings if debts are not paid within an agreed time

 Working environment